-The second problem was associated with difficulties of controlling voting by absentee ballots.
-Voters with absentee voter certificates were allowed to vote at any electoral district (within the limits of the electoral precinct where the citizen has a right to vote).
-This fact lent itself to the misuse of absentee voter certificates, such as repeated voting by a group of persons, or forcing voters to cast their ballots at electoral districts where the secrecy of ballot could not be guaranteed.
-Although the law envisioned a number of measures aimed against repeated voting and other abuses, the measures proved to be inefficient because the parties, candidates, and public activists who tried to control the fairness of elections had no prior information about where the absentee ballots would be cast.
+The second problem was associated with the difficulties of controlling the voting by absentee ballots.
+The voters with absentee voter certificates were allowed to vote at any electoral district (within the limits of the electoral precinct where the citizen has a right to vote).
+This fact lent itself to the misuse of absentee voter certificates, such as repeated voting by a group of persons; forcing the voters to cast their ballots at certain electoral districts, where the secrecy of ballot could not be guaranteed.
+Although the law envisioned a number of measures aimed against repeated voting and other abuse, the measures proved to be inefficient, because the parties, candidates and public activists who tried to control the fairness of elections had no prior information about where the absentee ballots would be cast.

-This consequently led to the idea of abandoning absentee voter certificates and replacing them with a procedure that would allow voters to file a preliminary request and be included on the voter roll at the specific electoral district where they will be present on Election Day.
-However, implementation of this idea in Federal Law No103-FZ from 1 June 2017 turned out to be less than effective.
+This consequently led to the idea of abandoning the absentee voter certificates, replacing them with a procedure that would allow the voter to file a preliminary request and be included on the voter roll at the specific electoral district where they will be present on Election Day.
+However, implementation of this idea in federal law No103-FZ from 1 June, 2017, turned out to be less than effective.

 The new procedure is articulated in the law too briefly.
-The right of detailed regulation was given to the Central Election Commission, which on 1 November 2017 approved the "Procedure for filing an application to include the voter in the voter roll at the place of current residence for the elections of the President of the Russian Federation."
+The right of detailed regulation was given to the Central Election Commission, which on 1 November, 2017, approved the "Procedure for filing an application to include the voter in the voter roll at the place of current residence for the elections of the President of the Russian Federation."

 The document introduces two significantly different procedures.
-The first procedure envisions that the voter files an application between 45 and 5 days prior to Election Day at any of the territorial election commissions, or via the multifunctional centre of state and municipal services, or online at the Single Portal of State and Municipal Services.
-It also states that, between 20 and 5 days prior to Election Day, the application may be filed with any district election commission (except those functioning abroad).
-In the application, the voter has to specify the ballot station where he/she wishes to vote, and is given the right to vote only at that specific ballot station.
-All voters who submit such an application are included in the single database, and the system of election commissions ensures that these voters are removed from the voter roll at their place of permanent registration.
+The first procedure envisions that the voter files an application between 45 and 5 days prior to the Election Day at any of the territorial election commissions, or via the multifunctional center of state and municipal services, or online at the Single Portal of State and Municipal Services.
+It also states that between 20 and 5 days prior to Election Day the application may be filed with any district election commission (except those functioning abroad).
+In the application the voter has to specify the ballot station where he wishes to vote, and is given the right to vote only at that specific ballot station.
+All of the voters that submit such an application are included in the single database, and the system of election commissions ensures that the voter is removed from the voter roll at the place of permanent registration.
 Information on the number of voters that submitted such applications is published for each electoral district.
 Overall, this mechanism guarantees the opportunity to vote for a substantial number of voters and also the ability to control the voting process.

-But for those voters who need to travel somewhere in the last five days before Election Day, the Central Election Commission suggested a second procedure, which is much more controversial.
+But for those voters that need to travel somewhere in the last five days before the election date, the Central Election Commission suggested a second procedure, which is much more controversial.
 These voters can submit a special application to the ballot site commission at their place of residence (where they will be removed from the voter rolls) no earlier than 4 days before the election and no later than at 2 pm on the day prior to the election.
-In the application, the voter also has to specify the ballot station where he/she wishes to vote, but this information is not included in the single database and is not shared with the ballot site commission at the requested electoral district.
+In the application, the voter also has to specify the ballot station where he wishes to vote, but this information is not included in the single database and is not shared with the ballot site commission at the requested electoral district.